pagkly/Zed/Investopedia3/Financial Risk Manager (FRM).md

 Financial Risk Manager (FRM)
 ## What Is a Financial Risk Manager (FRM)?

-Financial Risk Manager (FRM) is a professional designation issued by the [Global Association of Risk Professionals](https://www.garp.org/#!/home) (GARP).
+Financial Risk Manager (FRM) is a professional designation issued by the [[Global Association of Risk Professionals]](https://www.garp.org/#!/home) (GARP).
 The GARP FRM accreditation is globally recognized as the premier certification for financial risk professionals dealing in financial markets.
-FRMs possess specialized knowledge in assessing risk and typically work for major banks, [insurance companies](https://www.investopedia.com/articles/personal-finance/010715/worlds-top-10-insurance-companies.asp), accounting firms, regulatory agencies, and asset management firms.
+FRMs possess specialized knowledge in assessing risk and typically work for major banks, [[insurance companies]](https://www.investopedia.com/articles/personal-finance/010715/worlds-top-10-insurance-companies.asp), accounting firms, regulatory agencies, and asset management firms.

 ### Key Takeaways